-Let's dive deep into the current best cheap gaming PC build under $400, including the important specs you need to know about, performance estimates, and most importantly a breakdown of why each component was chosen.
-We'll wrap with our top recommended peripherals and accessories that don't break the bank and would serve the $400 gaming PC build well.
+Let's dive deep into the best $400 gaming PC build for this month's update, including all important specs and details you need to know about, performance estimates, and most importantly a detailed breakdown of why each component was chosen.
+We'll also wrap up the guide with our top recommended peripherals and accessories that don't break the bank and would serve this budget-friendly setup well.

 |Graphics Card||Integrated Vega RX 11 (comes with CPU)|